One Day in OttawaAAA editors suggest these activities for a great short vacation experience.

 Just across the street from the National Gallery of Canada, the Notre-Dame Cathedral Basilica (385 Sussex Dr.) is also a thing of beauty.
 Built in the 1840s, the upper half of what is said to be the largest and oldest church in Ottawa is neo-Gothic in design, while the bottom half is neo-Classic.
 The basilica’s exterior is bound to impress you, but don’t miss its lavish interior with such majestic features as Gothic arches that run the length of the cathedral, hundreds of religious statues, gold-leaf altars dotted with precious stones and an incredible 4,700-pipe organ.

 When it’s time for a midday meal, make your way to the ByWard Market (bordered by Rideau, St. Patrick and Sussex streets and King Edward Avenue), a collection of restaurants and shops popular with locals.
-Stop at one of several seafood restaurants, including LaPointe Seafood Grill & Sushi (55 York St.) and The Fish Market Restaurant (54 York St.) or munch on pizza and Italian favorites at Vittoria Trattoria (35 William St.).
+Stop at one of several seafood restaurants, including LaPointe Seafood Grill & Sushi (55 York St.) and The Fish Market Restaurant (54 York St.).
 For dessert, head to BeaverTails (69 George St.) for an iconic Canadian fried pastry with tasty toppings.